-One of the biggest things we all want to instill in our children so they grow into successful adults is a feeling of good money management.
-There are so many ways to do this and what tactics you use will be determined on what your child’s age or maturity level is.
+One of the biggest things we all want to instill in our children, so they grow into successful adults, is a feeling of proper money management.
+There are so many ways to do this, and what tactics you use will be determined on what your child’s age or maturity level is.

-Preschool to age 6 is a good time to start introducing some money management ideas.
-While it is hard to instill true ideas about saving vs. spending to a little person who very much just sees moment to moment, you can show them by example.
-For instance, saying things like, “Momma needs to put this back because she doesn’t need it (when you realize you are about to overspend” is a good way to verbalize that you are watching your spending habits.
+Preschool to age 6 is an excellent time to start introducing some money management ideas.
+While it is hard to instill real ideas about saving vs. spending to a little person who very much just sees a moment to moment, you can show them by example.
+For instance, saying things like, “Momma needs to put this back because she doesn’t need it (when you realize you are about to overspend” is an excellent way to verbalize that you are watching your spending habits.

 Older children can get bank accounts that have high savings yield percentages.
 You can ask them to track their money in their account and watch it grow with deposits.
 This is also a great time to start with an allowance.

 In early elementary, take the same jar that you have been saving coins in and have them count coins.
-This not only helps with allowing them to see why saving is so important and how quickly it can add up but also helps them with some basic math skills.
+This not only helps with allowing them to see why saving is so significant and how quickly it can add up but also helps them with some necessary math skills.